 I like to consider the types of things that interface with WordPress as WordPress-types (much like our programming languages have native types such as strings and integers).
 WordPress has taxonomies, meta boxes, menus, and so on.

-For our subscriber to proper work, it needs to be made away of our WordPress type.
+For our subscriber to proper work, it needs to be made aware of our WordPress type.
 In keeping consistent with the meta box example, here’s what it may look like:

 Then we need to make sure the registry is aware of this class.